awslabs/aws-deployment-framework/src/lambda_codebase/initial_commit/bootstrap_repository/adf-accounts/README.md

 pipeline generation for new AWS Accounts and is the recommended way to provision and setup AWS Accounts via ADF.

-**Note on Provisioning AWS Accounts via AWS ControlTower** ADF is fully compatible with [AWS ControlTower](https://aws.amazon.com/de/controltower/).
+**Note on Provisioning AWS Accounts via AWS Control Tower** ADF is fully compatible with [AWS Control Tower](https://aws.amazon.com/de/controltower/).
-If you deployed ADF and AWS ControlTower in your AWS Organization and if you opted for vending AWS Accounts via AWS ControlTower, you can ignore the ADF Account Provisioning feature.
+If you deployed ADF and AWS Control Tower in your AWS Organization and if you opted for vending AWS Accounts via AWS Control Tower, you can ignore the ADF Account Provisioning feature.

 ## Overview